 The Egmond Walking Marathon against rheumatism will take place on Saturday 26 and Sunday 27 January 2019.
-In 16 editions the Egmond Walking Marathon against rheumatism, with distances of 10.5 and 21.1 km, has grown into a distinctive celebration of walking.
-A varied and attractive route over the North Sea beach, through the North Holland Dune Reserves and the dunes of Schoorl, free snacks and a Walkers Expo are just a few of the things that await you during the Egmond Walking Marathon against rheumatism.
+This pleasant event, that also makes a contribution to the rheumatism fund, drew more than 14,000 walkers and nordic walking enthusiasts to the North Holland coast in 2018.
+In 15 editions the Egmond Walking Marathon against rheumatism, with distances of 10.5 and 21.1 km, has grown into a distinctive celebration of walking.
+A varied and attractive route over the North Sea beach, through the North Holland Dune Reserves and the dunes of Schoorl and a Walkers Expo are just a few of the things that await you during the Egmond Walking Marathon against rheumatism.

 |Start||8.00 – 10.30 hrs|

 Location: Sporthal De Watertoren, Watertorenweg 36, 1931 BA Egmond aan Zee

 You can start your walk on Saturday and Sunday from 8.00 am to 10.30 am from Sporthal De Watertoren (Watertorenweg 36, 1931 BA, Egmond aan Zee).
 Here you can also visit the Walking Expo, pick up your event t-shirt (if ordered), catering and the helpdesk.
 In Sporthal De Watertoren there is a changing room and there’s a possibility to leave clothing bags in storage during walking.